Time Windows: The Smart Way to Guide Your Child's Screen Habits

 They Match Real-Life Routines

 Children thrive on structure.
 Time Windows align screen use with your family's schedule — homework first, play later.
+If your child has tuition from 4-6 PM, you can block entertainment apps during those hours automatically.

 They Teach Responsibility Naturally